-Baseline environmental information for the local authority functional area (herein referred to as the 'study area') has been gathered using available environmental datasets.
-The evaluation of the baseline environment has been informed by the SEA Scoping Report produced and the consultation responses received during the SEA Scoping process.
-It has also been guided and informed by the in-depth experience and expert judgement of the SEA Environmental Report Authors.
+Baseline environmental information for the local authority functional area (herein referred to as the 'study area') was gathered using available environmental datasets.
+The evaluation of the baseline environment was informed by the SEA Scoping Report produced and the consultation responses received during the SEA Scoping process.
+It was also guided and informed by the in-depth experience and expert judgement of the SEA Environmental Report Authors.

-This section of the SEA Environmental Report includes information on the state of the environment within the defined study area (Figure 4-1), including maps of individual environmental components, environmental sensitivity mapping and a description of the baseline environment under the Environmental Components identified by the SEA Directive and transposing Regulations (i.e. population and human health, biodiversity and flora and fauna, soil, water, air and climatic factors, material assets, cultural heritage, landscape and the interrelationship between these factors).
-Existing environmental problems which are relevant to the Draft LACAP have been identified and examined under each Environmental Component heading.
+This section of the SEA Environmental Report included information on the state of the environment within the defined study area (Figure 4-1), including maps of individual environmental components, environmental sensitivity mapping and a description of the baseline environment under the Environmental Components identified by the SEA Directive and transposing Regulations (i.e. population and human health, biodiversity and flora and fauna, soil, water, air and climatic factors, material assets, cultural heritage, landscape and the interrelationship between these factors).
+Existing environmental problems which are relevant to the LACAP were identified and examined under each Environmental Component heading.

-The SEA Environmental Report has also considered the zone of influence for the Draft LACAP and includes baseline information beyond the Draft LACAP boundary for certain environmental components (E.g., European Sites and the status of shared water bodies).
+The SEA Environmental Report also considered the zone of influence for the LACAP and included baseline information beyond the LACAP boundary for certain environmental components (E.g., European Sites and the status of shared water bodies).